• Skip to primary navigation

 Instructions

-• Add tomato sauce or paste, olives, cilantro, spices and water.
+• Add the tomato sauce, olives, cilantro, oregano, sazon, adobo and water.
+Stir to combine.

-• Add the pumpkin pieces to the pot and cook for an additional 10-15 minutes or until pumpkin and potatoes are tender.
+• Add the pumpkin and continue to cook for an additional 10 to 15 minutes or until pumpkin and potatoes are both fork tender.
+Garnish with more fresh cilantro and serve.

 Nutrition